researchmm/VQD-SR/Training.md

 ## Stage 1: Training VQ Degradation Model
 ### Dataset Preparation
 We use the RAL dataset for the training of VQ degradation model.
-The RAL dataset is released under request, please refer to [Request for AVC-Dataset](README.md#request-for-ral-dataset).
+The RAL dataset is released under request, please refer to [Request for RAL Dataset](README.md#request-for-ral-dataset).

 After you download the RAL dataset, put the downloaded data to a root path $dirpath，and modify the [config](taming-transformers/configs) files with $dirpath accordingly.